CTR-tools/CTR-tools/ctr-tools/ctrviewer/readme.md

 ## Texture replacement
 Viewer supports texture replacements.
 Original and replaced textures can be toggled on the fly via menu.
-It checks "newtex" folder for existing PNG files before loading the texture from ps1 vram. newtex folder can contain subfolders, all of them will be loaded.
+It checks "newtex" folder recursively for existing PNG files before loading the texture from ps1 vram. newtex folder can contain subfolders, all of them will be loaded.
 If replacement texture is found, it will be used instead the original.
 It also supports mip map generation, which may take some time if you load many textures.

 - use either ctr-tools-gui or model_reader command line tool to extract the data from lev/vram